kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

    - `--image-path`: The path of the ISO file
    - `--pvc-name`: The name of the PVC to store the ISO file, in this example is `iso-win2k12`
    - `--access-mode`: the access mode for the PVC, in the example `ReadOnlyMany` has been used.
-   - `--pvc-size`: The size of the PVC, is where the ISO will be stored, in this case, the ISO is 4.3G so a PVC os 5G should be enough
+   - `--pvc-size`: The size of the PVC, is where the ISO will be stored, in this case, the ISO is 4.3G so a PVC OS 5G should be enough
-   - `--uploadproxy-url`: The URL of the cdi-upload proxy service, in the following example the CLUSTER-IP is `10.96.164.35` and the PORT is `443`
+   - `--uploadproxy-url`: The URL of the cdi-upload proxy service, in the following example, the CLUSTER-IP is `10.96.164.35` and the PORT is `443`

    > info "Information"
    > To upload data to the cluster, the cdi-uploadproxy service must be accessible from outside the cluster.
 In a production environment, this probably involves setting up an Ingress or a LoadBalancer Service.